astronomer/docs/astro/manage-connections-variables.md

 - Comply with internal security postures and policies that protect your organization.
 - Recover objects if your Airflow environments go down.
 - Share secrets across different Airflow environments.
-- You can configure your secrets backend to allow selective access to connections and variables by using `connections_prefix` or `variables_prefix`.
+- Allow selective access to connections and variables by using `connections_prefix` and `variables_prefix`.
 - Limit the number of open connections to your metadata database, especially if you are using your connections and variables outside of task definitions.

 #### Limitations